rozboris/Sublime-Tweet/README.md

 * `{ "keys": ["ctrl+shift+c"], "command": "read_tweets" }`

 You’ll see a list of latest tweets in your timeline.
-Just hit Enter on a tweet to favorite, retweet, reply or open an URL from the tweet.
+Just hit Enter on a tweet to favorite, retweet, reply, get related tweets or open an URL from the tweet.

 ##First run##